opentechinstitute/commotion-bigboard-gatherer/README.md

 The "monitored-nodes" file is currently a simple text file with the IP address per line for each node that is being monitored.

 #### bigboard-server-config
 The "bigboard-server-config" file is a JSON Formatted file that contains a few settings for how the gatherer should behave.
-Currently it has three values:
+Currently it has four values:

     {
       "bigboard_use_remote_server":false,